7 Things You MUST Know Before Starting Your Home Renovation

 5. Interview Multiple Contractors

-We did this and it paid off!
-We had the hot water heater removed from an upstairs closet and a new one installed in our garage.
-Plumber No. 1 would charge $6,000 and would reroute hot water lines, cutting into our living room tray ceiling to do so.
+It pays to interview multiple contractors and compare bids.
+Suppose you want your hot water heater removed from an upstairs closet and a new one installed in the garage.
+The first plumber you ask says he plans to charge $6,000 and would reroute hot water lines. cutting into your living room tray ceiling to do so.
 The second plumber said it was too much work.
-Plumber No. 3, the one we hired, did the job in a day and charged $3,285 with no water line rerouting needed.
-It pays to do your homework and talk to several "experts" before making a final decision.
+Plumber three plans to finish the job in a day and charge $3,285 with no water line rerouting needed.
+Without interviewing multiple contractors, you run the risk of paying too much and not getting what you want.
+It pays to do your homework and talk to several experts before making a final decision.